xArm-Developer/xArm-CPLUS-SDK/doc/xarm_cplus_api.md

 - __int set_gravity_direction(float gravity_dir[3], bool wait = true)__
-  > Set the direction of gravity
+  > Set the gravity direction for proper torque compensation and collision detection.
   >
-  > @param gravity_dir: direction of gravity, such as [x(mm), y(mm), z(mm)]
+  > @param gravity_dir: Gravity direction vector [x, y, z], e.g., [0, 0, -1] for a floor-mounted arm.
-  > @param wait: whether to wait for the robotic arm to stop or all previous queue commands to be executed or cleared before setting
+  > @param wait: Whether to wait for the robotic arm to stop or clear all previous queued commands before applying the setting.
   > @return: see the [API Code Documentation](./xarm_api_code.md#api-code) for details.